jannikmi/extremitypathfinder/README.rst

-My algorithm (unknown name and complexity):
+My Algorithm (unknown complexity):

 - Checking all edges
 - Not considering all points (just a few candidates)
 - Decreasing number of candidates with every run (visibility is a bijective relation. no need to check twice!)
 - Minimal intersection comp. (fraction of candidates)
 - No sorting needed
-- Could theoretically also work with just lines (this package currently just allows polygons)
+- Could theoretically also work with just lines (this package however currently just allows polygons)
 - More simple and clear approach